aerospike/aerospike-client-python/doc/query.rst

 can be omitted or :py:obj:`None`).
 For queries, the :py:obj:`None` set contains those \
 records which are not part of any named set.

-The query can (optionally) be assigned one of the following \
+The query can (optionally) be assigned one of the following:

 * One of the :mod:`~aerospike.predicates` (:meth:`~aerospike.predicates.between` or :meth:`~aerospike.predicates.equals`) using :meth:`~aerospike.Query.where`. \